-- 1. Before you contact a student, think about what, how, and why you communicate with them on Facebook, email, twitter, or through texts.
+1. Before you contact a student, think about what, how, and why you communicate with them on Facebook, email, twitter, or through texts.
 Inappropriate communications can come in many forms, and sometimes a message with the best intentions can be misinterpreted.
-It's a good rule to think that any communication you send to an active student may be read out loud in the Chair's office with the Graduate Coordinator in attendance; if you think you might be uncomfortable doing that, then don't send the message! - 2.
-Inappropriate communications can range from sexually harassing to abusive or demeaning.
-The university has set out a number of policy guidelines about what is or is not appropriate, please inform yourselves about UF's policies about harassment (see 4.041.c of the Student Conduct Code and HR materials http://hr.ufl.edu/manager-resources/policies-2/sexual-harassment/)
+It's a good rule to think that any communication you send to an active student may be read out loud in the Chair's office with the Graduate Coordinator in attendance; if you think you might be uncomfortable doing that, then don't send the message!

+2. Inappropriate communications can range from sexually harassing to abusive or demeaning.
+The university has set out a number of policy guidelines about what is or is not appropriate, please inform yourself about UF's policies about harassment (see the Student Conduct Code and https://policy.ufl.edu/regulation/1-006/)